 PyRigi

 PyRigi is a Python package for research in rigidity and flexibility of bar-and-joint frameworks.
 We aim at providing a tool for investigating combinatorial and geometric questions such as infinitesimal, global, minimal, or generic rigidity.
+An article explaining the functionality and internal structure of PyRigi is freely available here.

 Installation and usage